 Intercom tags become more valuable when they reflect what the user just did in the product.
 A high-intent page visit, a stalled onboarding flow, or a trial state change can all be the trigger that makes the next support or lifecycle motion obvious.

-Meshes lets you keep that logic in the event-routing layer.
-You connect Intercom once in your Meshes workspace, choose the tag action in the rule builder, and let Meshes deliver and retry the update when the downstream API needs help getting there.
+Meshes keeps that logic in the event-routing layer.
+An Intercom connection lives in the workspace, the tag action sits in the rule builder, and Meshes delivers and retries the update when the downstream API needs help getting there.

 add_tagApply the tags that should trigger support segmentation, lifecycle messaging, or in-app follow-up when the matching event happens.